bioconda/bioconda-docs/source/developer/bulk.rst

         bioconda-utils bioconductor-skeleton update-all-packages --bioc-version $BIOC_VERSION

 #.
 The `bioconductor-data-packages` will have changed with the URLs to data
    packages.
-Manually bump the version to reflect this.
+Manually bump the version to match the current date reflect this.

 #.
 Commit and push the changes.